ISM-Houston Business Report – June 2026

 Prices Paid Index

-The purchases index rose 4.8 points to 64.3 points with both non-manufacturing and manufacturing reporting strong expansion.
+The purchases index fell 3.7 points to 61.4 points with both non-manufacturing and manufacturing continuing to report strong expansion.

 Prices PaidHigherSameLowerNetIndex